 Arizona Adventures Near L’Auberge

-The opportunity to explore off-property, in every direction, is an ever-calling invitation with plenty of options for every type of explorer.
+The opportunity to explore off-property, in every direction, is an ever-calling invitation with plenty of options when spending a weekend in Sedona, for every type of explorer.
 Pink Jeep tours, horseback riding, hot air balloons, ATVs and helicopters are available at the whim of seeing the desert through guided eyes.
 The Grand Canyon is close enough to check this item off your bucket list, and epic hiking can be done within a short distance from your room.

 I opted to hike up to the Airport Vortex during my stay.
 This is a brief, but steep hike just a short drive from L’Auberge de Sedona.
 I took an Uber to get there and hiked to the top in about 10 minutes for a stunning view, and access to the vortexes for meditation.
 From this spot you can access the energy from all four vortexes in Sedona, it is an energy-filled spot with breathtaking views of Cathedral Rock (Red Rock Crossing Vortex), Airport Vortex, Boynton Canyon Vortex and Bell Rock Vortex.